qinjie/aws-create-python-lambda-layer/README.md

+The `useful-layers` contains a few common lambda layers.

 #### Usage 1

 Create with a source folder.
 All files in the source folder will be included in the zip file.
 Zip file will have the same name as the folder, i.e. `source_folder.zip`.